 The Day, October 7, 2008

-Interview with Joseph Vargo of Nox Arcana by Rick Koster
+Full interview with Joseph Vargo of Nox Arcana by Rick Koster @ The Day

 It was pretty fascinating to get to interview Joseph Vargo of the duo Nox Arcana.
 How cool is that?
 Let me answer that for you: very cool.

 You're on record stating the influence of and affection for the soundtrack work of folks like John Carpenter and Danny Elfman.
 I also hear a lot of ambient sounds that remind me of Tangerine Dream or Robert Fripp’s soundscapes.
 Were they or similar artists ever on your radar?